dmlc/treelite/docs/tutorials/first.rst

     import xgboost
     dtrain = xgboost.DMatrix(X, label=y)
-    params = {'max_depth':3, 'eta':1, 'silent':1, 'objective':'reg:linear',
+    params = {'max_depth':3, 'eta':1, 'objective':'reg:squarederror', 'eval_metric':'rmse'}
-              'eval_metric':'rmse'}
     bst = xgboost.train(params, dtrain, 20, [(dtrain, 'train')])

-Pass XGBoost model into treelite
+Pass XGBoost model into Treelite
 --------------------------------

-Next, we feed the trained model into treelite.
+Next, we feed the trained model into Treelite.
 If you used XGBoost to train the model, it takes only one line of code:

 .. code-block:: python